 You can blog about virtually anything that you enjoy and it’s not too hard to get one started.

-First thing you will need to do is find a niche that you’ll write about.
+The first thing you will need to do is find a niche that you’ll write about.

 To do this, find something you genuinely enjoy – something you like to talk about.
-And don’t be too quick to discount your ideas, some people even make money talking about things like sports or gift giving.
+And don’t be too quick to discount your ideas, some people even make money talking about things like sports or gift-giving.

 So if you have an interest, chances are there are others in the world with the same, or similar interest, and with the right knowledge (and a bit of effort) you can learn how to make money with it.